TheIoTLearningInitiative/AmazonWebServicesIoT/README.md

 ![](lambda.jpg)

-* Elastic Load Balancing -
+* Elastic Load Balancing, the service will help to the Amazon customers to distribute the traffic across multiple EC2 instances (Servers running a web application, for example)

 * Amazon CloudFront
 * Amazon Elastic Block Storage
 * Amazon RDS